emreakyilmaz/SimpleAsciiArt/README.md

 # SimpleAsciiArt
-Simple Version of Ascii Art Algorithm
+Simple Version of Ascii Art Algorithm,
+This only works for RGB images right now...